SegoCode/4cget/README.md

 ## Parameters

-It's simple, there is only one parameter, the board download url.
+It's simple, there is only one parameter, the url of the thread you want to download.
 ```shell
 4cget https://boards.4channel.org/w/thread/...
 ```